KevinBeeson/Hurricane_loss/README.md

 ## Test

 Unit tests for this program are provided in the `test.py` file.
 The tests cover if the hurricane_rate_florida, economic_loss_florida, hurricane_rate_gulf_states, economic_loss_gulf_states create normal outputs

+## Performance

+Running profilers on the code shows that most of the time is spent on the numpy poisson and lognormal function.
+I've compared it to Scipy's poisson and lognormal functions, and Numpy is much faster.
+I've added multiprocessing so the user can utilise multiple cores, thus increasing the processing speed.
+They will also have an estimate of the required time for the program to complete.